mjbeswick/tacit-dom/docs/SIGNALS.md

 ## Overview

 The Tacit-DOM library provides a reactive signal system that allows you to create reactive state and automatically update the DOM when that state changes.
+This is a complete rewrite that works like Preact/React with automatic component re-rendering.

 ## Basic Signals